-The one religion that covered the entire Roman Empire wasCaesar worship.
+The one religion that covered the entire Roman Empire was Caesar worship.
 Every emperor after Caesar was thought to be divine.
 Those who didn’t worship Caesar were considered atheists.
 The punishment for this depended on the current ruling Caesar.
 During the time of John’s imprisonment on the island of Patmos, Domitian was emperor of Rome.
 He was referred to in public documents as Our Lord and God.

 He informed all governors that government announcements and proclamations must begin, “Our Lord and God, Domitian commands” … They must call Domitian God—or die.
-Thus the issue was clear.
+Thus, the issue was clear.
 It was a matter of gods.
 Either the Lord Jesus Christ or the emperor of Rome was Lord-God.
 It was Jesus or Caesar.

-This yearly event was known to be The Lord’s Day.
-This was the day John was referring to, not Sunday.
-This also fits the theme of the early chapters of Revelation, which encourages the believers to stand strong, even to the death, in the face of persecution.
-John himself had been exiled because of his faith.
+As mentioned, Pawson says this yearly event was known to be The Lord’s Day.
+But why would John mention this?
+Certainly, it was not out of respect for Domitian!
+Pawson reminds us that “The whole of Revelation if really a handbook for martyrdom, to prepare the churches for the crisis of refusing to say, ‘Caesar is lord,’ and practicing a religio illicita.”
+The theme of the early chapters of Revelation encourages the believers to stand strong, even to the death, in the face of persecution.
+John himself had been exiled by Domitian because of his faith.

 I, John, your brother and companion in the suffering and kingdom and patient endurance that are ours in Jesus, was on the island of Patmos because of the Word of God and the testimony of Jesus.
 (Revelation 1:9)